sahilmalhotra0510/io/template/README.md

 A Ready Mix USA cement PDF example is downloadable at <a href="https://www.nrmca.org/association-resources/sustainability/epd-program/epd-ready-mix-usa-materials-lookup/">nrmca.org</a>.
 </div>

 An opportunity exists to improve entity data sharing by extending machine readable Environmental Product Declaration (EPD) formats to also describe community impacts and individual footprints.
-Using YAML (an easy-to-read superset of JSON), entity reports can be compared visually or formatted as summaries for a variety of entities, with layouts similar to nutritional labels.
+Using YAML, an easy-to-read superset of JSON, entity reports can be compared visually or formatted as summaries for a variety of entities, with layouts similar to nutritional labels.
 (Figure 1)

 Expanding research by the Carbon Leadership Forum to align analysis methods around a common standard for conveying estimates of embodied carbon in construction from extracting, manufacturing and installing materials<sup>5</sup> strategies are being developed to document sources and overcome uncertainty.